 This full-time course includes two modules that cover mat work as well as equipment which are:

 - Comprehensive Cadillac, Chairs and Barrels

 Once these modules are completed and the relevant exams passed, students are now Stott Pilates certified instructors.
-Note, Stott also offers an Intensive Program.

 The length of the two programs is as follows: